SilverSwag/Betrayal-Of-Blood-And-Wealth/README.md

 A terminal mini game developed my Ian Omwoyo.
 [Download](https://github.com/SilverSwag/Betrayal-Of-Blood-And-Wealth/archive/refs/heads/main.zip)
 ### Advice
-Recomended to run as administrator and maximize the window for better and arranged look.
+Recomended to run the executable (.exe) file as administrator and maximize the window for better and arranged look.